Skip to content

 # Generate a new key pair (during kernel build):

-# The kernel build system auto-generates if CONFIG_MODULE_SIG_KEY points
+# The kernel build system auto-generates a key ONLY if CONFIG_MODULE_SIG_KEY

 # Manual generation: